conveyal/modeify.com/index.md

   <img src="/img/manager.png">
 </figure>

-Modefy provides powerful tools for tracking commuter behavior trends.
+Modeify provides powerful tools for tracking commuter behavior trends.
 Profiles are created automatically for all visitors to the site, which both improves the user experience and provides valuable information about traveler preferences and behavior trends to employers and TDM providers.
 Modeify currently includes an administrative interface for creating and managing targeted, personalized email campaigns within an organization, and work is underway to expand these tools, allowing for dynamic ridematching within a population of users, advanced outreach campaigns and follow-up, and detailed analysis of user behavior.

 ### Powered By Open Source Technology